alexenglish/VerusExtras/README.md

 ## chunksend.sh
 Send funds to the specified address in separate transactions of the desired size - useful for managing the size of UTXOs, such as for staking.

-## decodeunlockheight.py
-Takes the script hex for a timelocked transaction and returns the block number at which that TX will unlock.

 ## fetchtx.sh
 Takes a TXID as the first argument and returns full TX data, including for transactions that aren't associated with addresses in the local wallet.
 This is just a wrapper for RPC functions.